njacobson88/website/content/home/join.md

 2. The integration of smartphone-based and wearable data to draw inferences about a person’s mental health status.
 3. Creating new smartphone applications to assess and treat anxiety, depression, and substance abuse.

+Research assistants do *not* need to be interested in participating in all projects.
+For example, someone with a major of the psychology and the brain sciences may be interested in that involve digital mental health, but they are not interested in projects that involve any coding/syntax writing.
+Alternatively, someone in computer science may be more interested in the creation of a digital platform, and they would not be required to have an interest in mental health or statistics.

 Concrete practical benefits to undergraduate research assistants: